 Modern image compressors use highly advanced compression algorithms based on either lossy or lossless methods to compress your images and reduce filesize while retaining image quality.

-Relevant GTmetrix recommendation: Optimize your images
+Relevant GTmetrix audit: Efficiently encode images

 In addition to dimensions and compression, image optimization also includes stripping out extraneous data that your users don’t need.

-Removing this data all together from the image leaves only the visible pixel data – the actual data that the user sees – which results in a smaller filesize for the image.
+Removing this data all together from the image leaves only the visible pixel data – the actual data that the user sees, which results in a smaller filesize for the image.

 What happens when you use OPTIMIZED images